cyrilbandi/Coffee-Sales-Analytics/README.md

 **Source** : https://mavenanalytics.io/data-playground/coffee-shop-sales

 📂 **Repository Contents**
+   1. *Coffee Shop Sales Dashboard.pbix* - Power BI report file

-  1. README.md - Project documentation
+   2. *README.md* - Project documentation

-  2. Coffee Shop Sales Dashboard.pdf - preview of the final dashboard
+   3. *Dashboard Screenshot* - Preview of the final dashboard

+🚀 **How to Use**

+   1. Download the .pbix file from this repository
+   2. open it using Power BI Desktop
+   3. Interact with slicers and visuals to explore insights

+📬 **Contact**

+If you have feedback, suggestions, or collaboration ideas, feel free to connect.

+⭐ *If you find this project useful, don't forget to star the repository!*